lioncruise/RedHat_internship_assignment/README.md

 If it's the first time you use Maven, it will take a little long time.
 After successfully build the WAR of the App to the local Maven repository.
 Defaultly, You can `cd ~/.m2` to see the WAR.

 Finally, deploy the WAR.
-You need to fix your tomcat  configuration file.Enter your tomcat installing root directory, add these to /conf/tomcat-users.xml.
+You need to fix your tomcat  configuration file.
+Enter your tomcat installing root directory, add these to /conf/tomcat-users.xml.

 ```xml
 <role rolename="manager-gui"/>